Overview

 Symptoms

-Inverse psoriasis usually occurs in body folds such as the underarms, under breasts, in the gluteal cleft, and the area between where the legs meet the buttocks.
+Inverse psoriasis, also known as flexural psoriasis, usually occurs in skin folds such as the underarms, under breasts, in the gluteal cleft, and the area between where the legs meet the buttocks.
 Symptoms include red or discolored skin that is smooth (not scaly) and may look tight.
 On skin of color, inverse psoriasis can look purple, brown, or darker than the surrounding skin.
 You may experience discomfort, pain, severe itching, and splitting of the skin.
 Inverse psoriasis may be worsened by sweat and rubbing in the body fold areas.